um-tech-evolution/social/README.md

 social
 ======

-Social simulation that allows coupling to various technology models.
-This simulation uses features of previous work in agent-based modeling in order to explore the spread of technological innovation across a landscape.
+An agent-based simulation that models the processes of technological innovation and diffusion.
+This simulation will be used to study the ways in which patterns of human movement and communication effect the spread of technology.